hanachin/regional_rubykaigiman/README.md

-regional_rubykaigi_man
+regional_rubykaigiman
 ======================

-Website for Regional RubyKaigi, powered by middleman (would be)
+Website for Regional RubyKaigi, powered by middleman (i hope so)